gianniballerini/font-converter/README.md

+> A web version of this app also exists hosted in [FontConverter](https://fontconverter.ohzi.dev/)

 # Font Converter

 A desktop application built with Electron that allows users to convert fonts between different formats.
 This tool provides a user-friendly interface for font conversion tasks.